Skip to main content

 • “A brilliantly crafted horror game with a fantastic atmosphere and almost unlimited replay value due to the addition of custom stories.”

-• “The story is good too; the monsters are scary at the early part of the game where you just hear their growl and see them from a distance, but once you see their goofy faces and their goofy walks, they're kind of funny looking.”
+• “The story is good too; the monsters are scary at the early part of the game where you just hear their growl and see them in the distance, but once you see their goofy faces and their goofy walks, they're kind of funny looking.”

 • “I played for 2 hours shitting myself, then my friends joined the Discord call and we started laughing our asses off at the bean man.”

-• “The chasing scene gave me a heart attack; being chased is not funny!”
+• “And the chasing scene gave me a heart attack; being chased is not funny!”

 • “Very not funny :(”